 Analyses of Public Stance towards COVID-19 Vaccination in Hong Kong on Online Social Platforms

 Initiated by the “Overcoming Vaccine Hesitancy in Hong Kong” project, we studied the public stance towards COVID-19 vaccination using the data from online social platforms.
 The aim is to understand vaccine hesitancy in Hong Kong.
 By analysing the data from several perspectives, we observed that the proportion of comments posted on social platforms which promote COVID-19 vaccination has been growing over time.
 This may reflect that people gradually learn about the effectiveness of the vaccination.
 Our study helps the public understand the stance of the online social community towards the overall vaccination as well as specific vaccines.
-In addition, our investigation can be beneficial to the policy makers to evaluate how the policies had affected the public stance, and, accordingly, to make further arrangements to mobilise resources to increase the vaccine uptake.

 Design Effective Vaccine Communication Messages Using Audience Segmentation